alimustafa53tr/3arth4ck-Configs/README.md

-If you want me to put your config write me on discord 53d#8951 stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better ,
+# If you want me to put your config write me on discord 53d#8951 or ZANE#4417
+stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better ,